KHP-Informatics/chip_gx/GAP_gx_illumina_pipeline_preProcessing.2.md

 ```

-## 10. Some more advanced QC plots & PCA with Batch variables
+## 10. Some more advanced QC plots & PCA with Batch variables.
+Saved as pdf

 ```r
 # Some more advanced QC plots & PCA with Batch variables PCA Plots, heatmaps